tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

   * Iterate (this gets back to feedback cycles).
   * Pair programming (this gets back to feedback cycles)
   * Diagram: Feedback cycles of escalating size
+  * Build fully-functional apps during each iteration.
+  * Example: Build an ecommerce site for T-shirts.
+You know you want it to:
+    * Accept credit card payments from customers
+    * Allow orders to be made for specific size and color of shirts
+    * Allow color/size combos to be marked as out-of-stock
+    * Send sale e-mails
 * Enumerable
   * .each
   * .map